tetsuo13/TeamsStatusPub/README.md

 | `Runtime:ListenAddress` | The IP address to listen on.  |
 | `Runtime:ListenPort` | The port to listen on.
 Should be greater than 1024. |

 In order for Home Assistant to successfully query the computer, you will likely need to add an inbound rule to allow this application through the firewall.
-Open **Windows Defender Firewall with Advanced Security** and create a new rule using the folowing custom values for the **New Inbound Rule Wizard**, customize all others as needed:
+Open **Windows Defender Firewall with Advanced Security** and create a new rule using the following custom values for the **New Inbound Rule Wizard**, customize all others as needed:

 - Rule type
   - Custom